Original Dixieland Jass Band: Origins

 In early 1916, a promoter from Chicago approached clarinetist Alcide Nunez and drummer Johnny Stein about bringing a New Orleans-style band to Chicago, where the similar Brown's Band From Dixieland, led by trombonist Tom Brown, was enjoying success.
 They then assembled trombonist Eddie Edwards, pianist Henry Ragas, and cornetist Frank Christian.
 Shortly before they were to leave, Christian backed out, and Nick LaRocca was hired as a last-minute replacement.

 On March 3, 1916 the musicians began their job at Schiller's Cafe in Chicago under the name Stein's Dixie Jass Band.
 The band was a hit and received offers of higher pay elsewhere.
 Since Stein as leader was the only musician under contract by name, the rest of the band broke off, sent to New Orleans for drummer Tony Sbarbaro, and on June 5, started playing under the name, The Dixie Jass Band.
 LaRocca and Nunez had personality conflicts, and on October 30 Tom Brown's Band and ODJB agreed to swap clarinetists, bringing Larry Shields into the Original Dixieland Jass Band.
 The band attracted the attention of theatrical agent Max Hart, who booked the band in New York City.
 At the start of 1917 the band began an engagement playing for dancing at Reisenweber's Cafe, on Columbus Circle, in Manhattan.

+LaRocca and Sbarbaro were both children of Sicilian immigrants, part of the substantial Sicilian community that had settled in New Orleans between the 1880s and early 1900s.
+Historian Claudio Lo Cascio, drawing on US Immigration Service records, has documented how Sicilian musicians in that community brought with them a tradition of marching band performance, the Sicilian banda, that merged with the African-American brass band culture already flourishing in New Orleans, contributing to the instrumentation and call-and-response structures that would define early jazz.